 - Award redeposit and change fees from airline of your choice.

 - Baggage fees from airline of your choice.

 - Flight change fees from airline of your choice.

-- Food and drinks from airline of your choice.
+- Food and drinks on the plane from airline of your choice.

-- Lounge access fees from airline of your choice.
+- Lounge access and club pass fees from airline of your choice.

 - Phone reservation fees from airline of your choice.

-- Seat selection fees from airline of your choice.
+- Seat selection fees and Economy Plus fees from airline of your choice.

 - Standby fees from airline of your choice.

-- United Economy Plus upgrades and Economy Plus Subscriptions, if registered for United
+- United Economy Plus upgrades and Economy Plus Subscriptions.

 - United WiFi Subscription Purchases And Gifts.